-Non-small cell lung cancer (NSCLC) causes cancerous cells to grow in lung tissues.
-Some people with NSCLC will also develop hyponatremia, where sodium levels fall below a normal range.
+Non-small cell lung cancer (NSCLC) causes cancerous cells to grow within lung tissues.
+Some people with NSCLC may experience low sodium levels, known as hyponatremia.
+Symptoms may include fever, headaches, and nausea.

 NSCLC is a common form of cancer and cause of death in the United States.
 The disease can also cause other conditions, including hyponatremia.

 People with hyponatremia have abnormally low sodium levels, which causes water to move into cells around the body.
 This water causes swelling, which can lead to symptoms that include confusion, seizures, and nausea.